simonmarqvard/newHomepage/_posts/2018-10-09-live-web-webRTC.md

 This week in live-web we were working on webRTC (real time communication).
 This also introduced us to HTTPS to set up a secure connection for our pages using keys and certificates.
 Our assignment was to create something using the ability to share camera images.

 I did not fully manage to complete this task.
-I underestimated to amount of time needed to set up a HTTPs connection for the first time.
+I underestimated the amount of time needed to set up a HTTPs connection for the first time.

 The first hurdle was getting the example sketch from our class to work.
 I was receiving the same error over and over again.